ITotalJustice/TotalGB/README.md

 WIP gb emulator

-PR's, issues and any help is very much welcomed!
+PR's, issues and any help is very much welcome!

+---

+## Credits

+- thank you to tikwurp#1280 for creating the app logo!